robolyst/osquant/content/measuring_performance/index.md

 # Summary

 Measuring an investment's performance with only returns leaves you open to taking on huge risks and losing money.
 A better way to think about performance is how much return you are getting relative to risk.
 We calculate this as return divided by risk.
 The classic method of measuring this is the Sharpe ratio, however there are a couple of problems that still put us at risk.
-Robolyst uses a measure that we call the unit return.
+I use a measure that I call the unit return.
 This metric captures more of the risk revealed in an investment's return stream.

 You can use this metric yourself to compare different investments and make better decisions.

+[^1]: Sharpe, William F. "Mutual Fund Performance."
+Journal of Business, January 1966, pp. 119-138.
+[^2]: Sharpe, William F. ["The Sharpe Ratio"](http://web.stanford.edu/~wfsharpe/art/sr/sr.htm) The Journal of Portfolio Management, 1994.